nuntiis/nuntiis_backend/README.md

 start contribute or just start your own repo.

 # Nuntius as an application
-There is a plan for Ionic and electron boilerplates but it's in the far future.
+There is a plan for Ionic and electron boilerplate but it's in the far future.